frostcone/magmaguy.com/wiki/en/elitemobs/permissions_and_commands.md

     default: true
   elitemobs.soulbind.bypass:
     description: Allows users to bypass the soulbind restrictions.
 Only recommended for admins!
     default: false
+  elitemobs.scroll.get:
+    description: Allows users to use the scrollGet command to give themselves Elite Scrolls!
+    default: false
   elitequest.*:
     description: Used for quest-related permissions